seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 **GONERIL**
 That bear'st a cheek for blows, a head for wrongs;
 Who hast not in thy brows an eye discerning
-Thine honour from thy suffering; that not know'st
+Thine honor from thy suffering; that not know'st
 Fools do those villains pity who are punish'd
 Ere they have done their mischief.
 Where's thy drum?
 France spreads his banners in our noiseless land;
 With plumed helm thy slayer begins threats;
 Whiles thou, a moral fool, sit'st still, and criest
-'Alack, why does he so?'
+'Alack, why does he so?' /

 **ALBANY**
+/ See thyself, devil!
 Thou changed and self-cover'd thing, for shame,
 Be-monster not thy feature.
 Were't my fitness
 To let these hands obey my blood,